 The Year 7 Health and Physical Education program provides students with opportunities to develop the knowledge, processes, skills and attitudes necessary for making informed decisions about personal, social and community health.
-It also focuses on the concepts/skills for movement and physical activity.
-Students have three HPE lessons per week - two concentrating on practical elements and one on the theoretical components of health.
+It also focuses on the concepts/skills required for participation in movement and physical activity.
+Students have three HPE lessons per week - two concentrating on the practical elements and one on the theoretical component.
+The following table illustrates the topics and practical elements Year 7 students will participate in during the year.